Dominique Peyroux: Representative career

 In October and November 2013, Peyroux played for 'the Kukis' in their 2013 Rugby League World Cup campaign.
 He scored a try in 2 of their 3 games in the tournament.

 In May 2014, Peyroux played for another Pacific Island Nation.
 He represented Samoa in the 2014 Pacific Rugby League International.

 On 7 October 2014, Peyroux was selected in the Samoan 24-man squad for the 2014 Four Nations series.
 He was only used once in the campaign.

 On 2 May 2015, Peyroux scored the winning try after a line-break in their Polynesian Cup match against Tonga.

+Statistics

 Personal life

 Whilst playing for the Roosters in 2008, Peyroux featured in the Naked for a Cause initiative Gods of Football in which AFL and ARL players compiled a nude calendar to raise money for breast cancer charity the McGrath Foundation.